gravitational/teleport/rfd/0052-passwordless.md

 message WebauthnDevice {
   // (existing fields omitted)

-  // Authenticator data returned during registration.
+  // Raw attestation object, as returned by the authentication during
+  // registration.
-  // Stored for audit and migration purposes.
+  // Absent for legacy entries.
-  // May be absent in legacy entries (Teleport 9.x or earlier). bytes authenticator_data = 6;
+  bytes attestation_object = 6;

   // True if the device is the result of a requested resident key
   // (ie, it is passwordless-capable).